Alcohol Moderation Management: Programs and Steps to Control Drinking

-Alcohol moderation management is a form of harm reduction for those struggling with the consequences of alcohol use and who do not have an alcohol use disorder.
+Alcohol moderation management is a form of harm reduction for those struggling with the consequences of alcohol use and who do not have an alcoholism issue.
 Alcohol moderation is not the same as alcohol abstinence.
 Those who suffer from drinking problems, in general, do not respond well to a one-size-fits-all approach to treatment because every person is different and has a distinctive relationship with alcohol.
 For some people, a zero-tolerance policy, such as abstinence, keeps them sober and on track.
 Abstinence involves a person not drinking or using other mind-altering substances whatsoever.
 For others, moderate drinking may be helpful in preventing further harm in the form of driving drunk, risky sexual activities, violence, or other potential alcohol-related problems.1

 Moderation—sometimes called controlled drinking—is a tool meant to motivate people to reduce alcohol use or give it up all together.
 So, instead of forcing someone into abstinence or a treatment program, or shaming them for their alcohol use, moderation programs tackle alcohol misuse from a different angle.
 These programs let the person reflect on their behavior and come up with their own system.
 Research shows that working on moderation can help a person seek help before they continue further down a harmful path.
 The goal is to help people create goals and personal drinking limits, and it’s meant for individuals who have not yet developed a pervasive pattern of alcohol misuse.2